Why Do You Wake Up Around 3 AM Every Night?

-Waking up in the middle of the night with no clue about what disrupted your sleep can be annoying.
+Waking up in the middle of the night with/ apparently waking up at 3am, no clue about what disrupted your sleep can be annoying.
 It is especially the case when despite trying, you cannot go back to sleep.
+In this blog, we explore the various reasons and solutions for waking up in the middle of the night, delving into the root causes and effective remedies.

 But there is no need to worry since these disruptions are common.
 They are known as nocturnal or early morning awakenings that ruin your good night’s rest and wake you in the middle of the night.